SimonStenelid/SimonStenelid/README.md

 ## 👋 About Me

-I'm a **Business Analyst** at **Etraveli Group** — Europe's largest tech-driven travel platform — where I transform complex datasets into actionable insights.
-My world revolves around handling massive volumes of data, building intelligent automation systems, and architecting solutions that scale.
+I'm a **Business Analyst** at **Etraveli Group** — Europe's largest tech-driven travel platform.
+My world revolves around handling massive volumes of data, and diving deep into the numbers.

 By day: 📊 **Data-driven decision making**
 By night (and most mornings): 🤖 **Building agentic AI systems & Python automations**